shramdas/VARV/README.md

 # This can be omitted, in which case, no annotations will be shown for variants in the output.
 ANNOTCOLUMNS	vepFUNC

-# If you wish to restrict analysis to only a few genes, you can list them here.
-GENELIST LIPG,LCAT,FADS1

 # Specify a model here for analysis.
 The usual R type of formula should be used.
 # For example: PC ~ AGE + BMI, or just PC if no covariates are needed.
 MODEL	PC